rhiannemock/ketoboot/README.md

 i expect a prompt to the user to fill in the name.

 RESULT
-On pressing the submit button the browser scrolled back to the top of the screen and put a flasing curser in the name input box.
+On pressing the submit button the browser scrolled back to the top of the screen and put a flashing curser in the name input box.
 ![link to error testing image for name](https://rhiannemock.github.io/ketoboot/assets/testing-screenshots/form-testing/error-testing/name-missed.png)

 * Test 4